 - Formative assessment takes place throughout lessons to ensure teachers adjust pace and correct misconceptions, supporting the children to move on and prevent embedding misunderstandings. - Marking and feedback assess how well children are meeting learning intentions set for a set of lessons.
-The majority of this happens within the lesson for the greatest impact. - Formal assessment weeks take place 3 times annually to support ongoing teacher assessments and check against age related expectations. - Further assessments for children needing additional support, including those on the SEND register, take place at allotted times throughout the year (speech sounds or language needs, gaps in phonics or maths skills, assessments for those who find it difficult to meet expectations or need additional emotional support for example).
+The majority of this happens within the lesson for the greatest impact. - Formal assessment weeks take place 3 times annually to support ongoing teacher assessments and check against age related expectations. - Further assessments for children needing additional support, including those on the SEND register, take place at allotted times throughout the year (speech sounds or language needs, gaps in phonics or maths skills, a range of assessments for those who find it difficult to meet expectations or need additional emotional support for example).

-- When referral to an outside agency is made they may request assessments to be completed by the school or parents/carers, or meet the child to complete their own assessment (this may be in school or off site). - Practise for government required (Statutory) assessments (formal data capture) (phonics screening, times table tests, SATs for example) take place in year specific classes to ensure familiarity with testing formats, reducing anxiety in future tests. - Please see our Marking and Feedback Policy for further information.
+- When referral to an outside agency is made they may request assessments to be completed by the school or parents/carers, or meet the child to complete their own assessment (this may be in school or off site). - Practise for government required assessments for formal data capture (phonics screening, times table tests, SATs for example) take place in year specific classes to ensure familiarity with the format of, and reduce anxiety in, future tests. - Please see our Marking and Feedback Policy for further information.